HMS Albion (L14)

 Albions future came under review as part of the 2010 Strategic Defence and Security Review.
 She was the fleet flagship from December 2010 until October 2011, and then again from March 2018 until January 2021.
 On 20 November 2024 Defence Secretary John Healey announced that both Albion and her sister Bulwark would be withdrawn from service by March 2025.

 On April 2025, at the LAAD 2025 expo in Rio de Janeiro, the navies of Brazil and the United Kingdom signed a letter of intent for the transfer of HMS Albion (L14) and HMS Bulwark (L15).
+However, as of February 2026, Defence Minister Luke Pollard said: "HMS ALBION is currently moored at HMNB Devonport and is being retained to support the generation of HMS BULWARK prior to her sale to Brazil.
+No plans for HMS ALBION’s disposal have been confirmed."